-For the purposes of data protection law, the Charity is the controller of personal data which you provide when you interact with our Charity.
+For the purposes of data protection law, Yorkshire Cancer Research is the controller of personal data which you provide when you interact with us .

-When you use www.yorkshirecancerresearch.org.uk as is the case with most websites, certain limited information (such as your browser type and IP address) will be collected by us automatically.
+When you use www.yorkshirecancerresearch.org.uk, certain limited information (such as your browser type and IP address) will be collected by us automatically.

-We will also collect and store certain personal information when you make a donation through yorkshirecancerresearch.org.uk, by telephone, by post or in person (for example, at a community event).
+We will also collect and store certain personal information when you make a donation through yorkshirecancerresearch.org.uk, by telephone, by post or in person (for example, at a community event), signing up to a Direct Debit programme, through an online fundraising platform (for example JustGiving, Virgin Money, etc.) or when donating through an individual’s social media fundraising campaign (for example, via Facebook).
 To enable us to process donations we will collect basic payment information.
 If you are eligible for UK Gift Aid, we may also ask you to confirm your UK home address.

-You may also provide us with personal information if you complete a form on this website, for example if you sign-up to volunteer at a Yorkshire Cancer Research event.
+You may also provide us with personal information if you complete a form on the Charity’s website, for example if you sign-up to volunteer at a Yorkshire Cancer Research event.

-Personal information may also be collected, and shared with us, by our local voluntary committees (see section 4).
+Personal information may also be collected by, and shared by us with, our local voluntary committees (see section 4).

-Finally, we will also collect personal information in connection with our funding of research activity, in particular from our peer reviewers, Research Advisory Panel members, the administration staff of the universities or other institutions we work with on research projects, and those researchers who make a research application, or are given an Award.
+We will also collect personal information in connection with our funding of charitable research and other activity, in particular from our peer reviewers, Research Advisory Panel members, the administration staff of the universities or other institutions which we fund and/or with whom we work on research and services projects, and those who make an application for charitable, or are given an Award.